blocknetdx/api-docs/source/includes/_xrouter.md

 fee             | float   | The service command fee.
 This overrides the `feedefault` value. paymentaddress  | string  | The node's payment address for this specific command. requestlimit    | int     | The minimum time allowed between calls in milliseconds.
 A value of `-1` means there is no limit.
-If you exceed this value you will be penalized and eventually banned by this specific node. fetchlimit      | int     | The maximum number of blocks processed.
+If you exceed this value you will be penalized and eventually banned by this specific node. fetchlimit      | int     | The maximum number of records returned.
+This pertains to calls such as [xrGetBlocks](#xrgetblocks) and [xrGetTransactions](#xrgettransactions) where multiple records are returned.
 A value of `-1` means there is no limit.
 A value of `0` means no blocks will be processed. timeout         | int     | The value for `timeout` you set in `xrouter.conf` for this call.
 Defines how long (in seconds) your client waits for a response from a Service Node.
 The default value is `30`. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).